metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

 - `allocated` (Attributes List) Allocated contains the list of pooled CIDR assigned to this node.
-Theoperator will add new pod CIDRs to this field, whereas the agent willremove CIDRs it has released. (see [below for nested schema](#nestedatt--spec--ipam--pools--allocated))
+The operator will add new pod CIDRs to this field, whereas the agent will remove CIDRs it has released. (see [below for nested schema](#nestedatt--spec--ipam--pools--allocated))
-- `requested` (Attributes List) Requested contains a list of IPAM pool requests, i.e. indicates how manyaddresses this node requests out of each pool listed here.
-This fieldis owned and written to by cilium-agent and read by the operator. (see [below for nested schema](#nestedatt--spec--ipam--pools--requested))
+- `requested` (Attributes List) Requested contains a list of IPAM pool requests, i.e. indicates how many addresses this node requests out of each pool listed here.
+This field is owned and written to by cilium-agent and read by the operator. (see [below for nested schema](#nestedatt--spec--ipam--pools--requested))

 <a id="nestedatt--spec--ipam--pools--allocated"></a>
 ### Nested Schema for `spec.ipam.pools.allocated`